JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Convert HTML to Kotlin's typesafe HTML DSL

-The Kotlin [wrappers](https://github.com/JetBrains/kotlin-wrappers/blob/master/kotlin-react/README.md) for React come with a [domain-specific language (DSL)](type-safe-builders.md) that allows writing HTML in pure Kotlin code.
+The Kotlin [wrappers](https://github.com/JetBrains/kotlin-wrappers/blob/master/kotlin-react/README.md) for React come with a [domain-specific language (DSL)](type-safe-builders.md) that makes it possible to write HTML in pure Kotlin code.
 In this way, it's similar to [JSX](https://reactjs.org/docs/introducing-jsx.html) from JavaScript.
 However, with this markup being Kotlin, you get all the benefits of a statically typed language, such as autocomplete or type checking.

-Compare classic HTML code for the future web app and its typesafe variant in Kotlin:
+Compare the classic HTML code for your future web app and its typesafe variant in Kotlin:

 <tabs>
 <tab title="HTML">